fbpx The suburban problem that could cost Trump the election

 “I can’t go back,” Tucker said of voting for the former president or contributing to his third presidential run.
 “He kind of lost me.”

-Trump’s fundraising in wealthy suburbs across North Carolina and other key battleground states is down 25% so far this election cycle compared to 2016, according to an analysis of campaign finance data conducted by Newsweek and the data-driven newswire Stacker.
+Trump’s fundraising in wealthy suburbs across North Carolina and other key battleground states is down 25% so far this election cycle compared with 2016, according to an analysis of campaign finance data conducted by Newsweek and the data-driven newswire Stacker.

 The sharp decline, which has not been previously reported, indicates that many moderate, college-educated suburban voters like Tucker, who once formed a core part of the Republican Party, are not planning to back Trump in the fall.
 They’re a critical voting group that helped swing the 2020 election to Biden — and they are widely expected to play a pivotal role again in 2024.